gorango/flowcraft/docs/api-reference/builder.md

 ## `GraphBuilder`

 A powerful builder that constructs an executable `Flow` from a declarative `WorkflowGraph` definition (e.g., from a JSON file).
-It supports a fully type-safe API for compile-time validation of graph definitions.
+It supports a fully type-safe API for compile-time validation of graph definitions and dependency injection.

 > [!IMPORTANT]
-> To leverage compile-time type safety, you must use the `createNodeRegistry` helper and define a `NodeTypeMap` that maps your node type strings to their expected `data` payloads.
-This prevents configuration errors before you even run your code.
+> To leverage compile-time type safety, you must use the `createNodeRegistry` helper.
+By defining a `NodeTypeMap` (for your node `data` payloads) and a `TContext` type (for your shared dependencies), TypeScript can validate your entire graph and dependency usage at compile time, eliminating a whole category of runtime configuration errors.
 >
-> (See how the **[Rag Agent](https://github.com/gorango/flowcraft/tree/master/sandbox/6.rag/)** implements a simple node registry; the **[Dynamic AI Agent](https://github.com/gorango/flowcraft/tree/master/sandbox/4.dag/)** even demonstrates type-safety despite using *dynamic graphs*.)
+> (See how the **[Rag Agent](https://github.com/gorango/flowcraft/tree/master/sandbox/6.rag/)** implements a simple node registry; the **[Dynamic AI Agent](https://github.com/gorango/flowcraft/tree/master/sandbox/5.distributed/)** even demonstrates type-safety despite using *dynamic graphs*.)

 ### Sub-Workflow Composition (Graph Inlining)